Njack-IITP/Njack-Website/README.md

 Info for contributors
 ------
+If you are interested to contribute / add features / fix issues, you can:
  * Fork this repository
  * Make necessary edits and commit on your fork
  * Open a pull request on "master" branch